Testyflesty/SnippetSage-MasterThesisProject/README.md

 # SnippetSage - A Neural Code Search Engine with Intent Modelling Chat Bot

+> Dorothy followed her through many of the beautiful rooms in her castle.

 This project is a part of my Master's thesis research at Utrecht University, and it involves the development of a neural code search engine that uses intent modelling to improve the accuracy of code search results.
 Additionally, the project includes a chat bot that uses the same intent modelling technique to help users find relevant code snippets or ask questions about coding concepts.
-It currently uses CodeBert to create the vector embeddings for the code snippets, which could be replaced by CODEX or future algorithms.
+It currently uses CodeBert to create the vector embeddings for the code snippets, which could be replaced by CODEX or other future algorithms.
+The study is part of the SearchSeco research group at Utrecht University, and therefore the system is compatable with custom and/or private software ecosystems.

+Read the associated paper here:

 ## Table of Contents